ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

         rating: 4
       },
 ```

-For some of them, use zero.
-This will be the default value for teas that do not yet have a rating.

 The rating is not part of the data coming back from our API, so the API results we use cannot have it.
 Where the `resultTeas` array is defined, delete the `rating` just like we do for the `image`.